bhnord/activities/README.md

 # Sunday, April 06, 2025

+### Official F1® Suzuka Re-Watch Party-

+**04/06 08:00AM - 04/06 11:00AM @ F1 Arcade**
+Ready for Suzuka?
+Its legendary turns are etched into Formula 1® history as a proving ground for champions, and the Suzuka Watch Party is set to be another iconic occasion here at F1® Arcade.
+<a href="https://f1arcade.com/us/watch-parties/suzuka" target="_blank">info link</a>

 ### Boozy Book Fair at Castle Island Brewing Co.

 **04/06 02:00PM - 04/06 05:00PM @ Castle Island Brewing - South Boston**